sbadillo/sbadillo.github.io/content/typography-test.md

 * item
 * item

-## ## Topic 2
+## Topic dos

-Lorem ipsum dolor sit amet, consectetur adipisicing elit.
-Autem magni minima error ut, libero quod, necessitatibus aut fuga similique explicabo voluptas ipsum odio doloribus enim totam architecto voluptatum!
-Cum, commodi.
+I will try to keep division up to this level.
+The main division of the article will be in h2 headers.

-### ### Subtopic
+### 2.1 Subtopic

-Lorem ipsum dolor sit amet, consectetur adipisicing elit.
-Reiciendis, repellendus.
+If more detail is needed.
+Then I can use another subdivision like this, this is an h3.
 Id fugiat assumenda consectetur a cupiditate accusantium quibusdam inventore perspiciatis, qui tempore!
 Numquam iusto atque mollitia deserunt nesciunt odit asperiores.

-#### #### Header h4 (try to never use)

-Lorem ipsum dolor sit amet, consectetur adipisicing elit.
-Maiores accusamus, voluptatum blanditiis adipisci a nihil harum nostrum, fugit delectus, qui rerum repellat repudiandae ea, magnam ex aspernatur perspiciatis veritatis error.

-> This is a quote via markdown using '>'
+### 2.2 Subtopic

+This is another h3 subdivision.

 <div class="blockquote"> "Quote via bootstrap class.
 Expedita odit velit incidunt nam quod sit dolorem repellat praesentium earum, vero modi, ducimus!"
 	<div class="blockquote-footer"> "blockquoute footer "</div>